MDAM182/Final-Sinatra-Project/README.md

 cd into sinatra_project_good_fits

-Opens with the specified text editor
+Open with the specified text editor

 # Contributing